librescoot/modem-service/README.md

-# Rescoot Modem Service
+# Librescoot Modem Service

 ## Overview

-The Rescoot Modem Service is a Go-based monitoring tool designed to track and manage cellular modem connectivity using ModemManager, with state synchronization through Redis.
+The Librescoot Modem Service is a Go-based monitoring tool designed to track and manage cellular modem connectivity using ModemManager, with state synchronization through Redis.

 It is a free and open replacement for the `unu-modem` service on unu's Scooter Pro.